torik42/YaLafi/README.md

 or be placed in a LaTeX file “hidden” for the filter (compare option --skip of yalafi.shell in section [Example application](#example-application)).
+With little additional work, it might be possible to include some plain-TeX features like processing of \\def or parsing of elastic length specifications.
 A list of remaining incompatibilities must contain at least the following points.